 Please refer to the the Respite Care 101 page.

-There are 538,000 caregivers in the State of Colorado.
+There are 584,000 caregivers in the state of Colorado (AARP).
 Respite care, the most frequently requested family service, provides temporary relief from continuous care-giving of family members with disabilities or chronic conditions.
-It has been shown to provide family care givers with the relief to maintain their own health, bolster family stability, and delay more costly nursing home or foster care placements.
+It has been shown to provide caregivers with the relief to maintain their own health, bolster family stability, and delay more costly nursing home or foster care placements.

 Respite care can be provided by a variety of organizations including not-for-profit organizations/agencies, for-profit organizations, faith-based organizations, and independents.
 Respite care workers may include volunteers, health care para-professionals, certified nursing assistants and registered nurses.
 Please read “National Respite Models” to identify a respite care model best suited for your family.
 Search our Online Resource Finder to find respite providers in your community.